hms-dbmi/pic-sure-all-in-one/README.md

 - If you would like to connect to a remote database, then run the "Configure Remote MySQL Instance" Jenkins job.

-# Data Loading into HPDS
+## Data Loading into HPDS
 - Genotype Data Load: [https://github.com/hms-dbmi/pic-sure-all-in-one/blob/master/hpds_geno_load.md](https://github.com/hms-dbmi/pic-sure-all-in-one/blob/master/hpds_geno_load.md)
 - Phenotypic Data Load: [https://github.com/hms-dbmi/pic-sure-hpds-phenotype-load-example](https://github.com/hms-dbmi/pic-sure-hpds-phenotype-load-example)

+## Updating Jenkins

+We recomend you update jenkins in a regualar cadence.
+We have a script you can run to make this easy.
+It updates both the jenkins jobs and and the jenkins version the the latest in the master branch of this repository. **IMPORTANT NOTE:** This script does not migrate the jenkins admin/users.
+However, it does migrate your initial configurations.
+(Does not impact PIC-SURE users)

+1. On the host machine navigate to the `pic-sure-all-in-one` directory.
+1. Run `sudo ./update-jenkins.sh`
+1. If jenkins is not running run the start script `sudo ./start-jenkins.sh`
+1. Follow the jenkins set up steps again.

+A backup of your jenkins home can be found here: `/var/jenkins_home_bak/`

-# Users
+## Users
-## Adding and Removing Users
+### Adding and Removing Users
-To add a user:
+#### To add a user:
 1. Click **Admin**.
 2. Click **Add User**.
 A window appears.
 3. **Adding User For** - If not Google, select the user's authentication service, also known as connection type.